-If chi-square > 0.05, the null hypothesis (Ho) is accepted, indicating REM as the appropriate model.
-If chi-square < 0.05, the null hypothesis (Ho) is rejected, and FEM is considered the appropriate model.
+If chi-square > 0.05, the null hypothesis (Ho) is accepted, indicating that the REM is the appropriate model.
+If chi-square < 0.05, the null hypothesis (Ho) is rejected, and the FEM is considered the appropriate model.

 c) Lagrange Multiplier (LM) Test